adoptium/aqa-test-tools/MachineLearningPrototype/README.md

 Note:
 - stop the server by pressing CTRL+C
-- quit the environment use `deactiavate`
+- quit the environment use `deactivate`

 ## Production server